gwleejr777/Elk-Stack_Project/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running? __http://40.78.1.88:5601/app/Kibana__

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_Here are the specific commands the user will need to run to download the playbook, update the files, etc._

  - ssh azureuser@JumpBoxPublicIP